Boating Laws and Regulations

 Important Note

 The online boating safety course covers a wide range of operating laws in Iowa.
-For a complete listing of Iowa’s boat operating rules and regulations, please consult the Iowa DNR website at www.iowadnr.gov.
+For a complete listing of Iowa’s boat operating rules and regulations, please consult the Iowa Department of Natural Resources website at http://www.iowadnr.gov